ernesto-elsaesser/txt2map/README.md

 4. For each cluster of resolved GeoName entries, load ALL named elements from OpenStreetMap
 5. Scan the text for any of the received names

-The output is a set of annotations, including layers for recognized names, linked GeoNames identifiers, matches local names and matches OSM references.
-These annotations can be visulaized using the included web server.
-Note that loading data from OSM for the first time might take some time.
+The output is an annotated document with annotation layers for recognized names as well as GeoNames and OSM references.
+These annotations can be visulaized through the included UI server.

 The thesis that presents the underlying algorithm will be published here are soon as it is through review.